Dividend Calculator

 Are dividends guaranteed?

 No. Companies can cut or eliminate dividends at any time, especially during economic downturns.
 Dividend Aristocrats (companies that have increased dividends for 25+ consecutive years) are more reliable, but nothing is guaranteed.
+Our Dividend Calculator makes this easy.

 How much money do I need to invest to live off dividends?

 To generate $50,000/year in dividend income with a 4% yield, you'd need to invest $1.25 million ($50,000 ÷ 0.04).
 At a 5% yield, you'd need $1 million.
 This doesn't account for taxes, which can significantly reduce your take-home income.
+Use the Dividend Calculator above to verify.